grafnu/daq-1/docs/firebase.md

 two phases to this process:
 * Web-app needs to be configured and deployed with appropriate web-app credentials (see above).
 * Users need to access the assigned web-app, and sign in.
 Initially, they will not be 'enabled'.
-* The system administrator will need to run `bin/user_enable` to enable any new users.
+* The system administrator will need to run `bin/user_enable` any time there is a new user.

 ## Datapath Debugging